SpaceXLaunchBot/deploy/README.md

 ./deploy
 ```

-Don't delete the cloned directory if you want to be able to update the containers easily.
+Don't delete the cloned directory if you want to be able to update the containers
+easily.

+Once it's running, `spacexlaunchbot-webserver` serves on port `8080` if you want to
+add it to another network for something like reverse proxying to it.